joanapazcardoso/cv/README.md

 - [3yz Website](http://3yz.com/)

 ### Project and Account Manager of Digital Products at GRUPO RBS: Largest Media and Communication Company in south Brazil.
-(September 2011 to March 2013).
+(September 2011 to March 2013) Brazil
 Grupo RBS is the largest Media & Communication conglomerate in south Brazil.I was responsible for managing a large set of marketing agencies, direct customers, and bringing new prospects through the digital products of the company.

 The main products were programmatic media, branded content, social promotion, and other special omnichannel projects.I have worked closely with many big agencies to support their customers in the buying and delivery of digital media.
 Planning of campaigns, development of creatives, approval of materials, and full management of numerous successful campaigns across channels.